apsk14/semantic_scene_representations/README.md

 --class_weight=0. \ # only use an rgb observation at test time
 ```

-4) Rendering results from the learned semantic SRN
+**4) Rendering results from the updated SRN**

-Finally, with a semantic SRN in hand for each test object, this final step simply renders rgb and segmentation views and/or point clouds for each test time instance.
+Finally, with a semantically-aware SRN in-hand for each test object, this final step simply renders rgb and segmentation views and/or point clouds for each test time instance.
 The scripts for these results can be found in ```result_scripts/```.
-An example of rendering results from a linearly updated vanilla SRN given a single observation is:
+An example of rendering results from a linearly updated vanilla SRN (SRN+Linear in the paper) given a single observation is:
 ```
 python ../test.py \
     --config_filepath "path to config_test_chair.yml" \